Beginning Project Management: Project Management Level One

 - Can-do attitude to finish the course

-In this course we’ll examine the absolute basics of project management.
+In this course, we’ll examine the absolute basics of project management.
 Everyone has to start somewhere, right?
-In this fundamental course we will explore the big picture of project management and the project management life cycle.
-You’ll finish this course with a great grasp of what project management is, what your roles and responsibilities as a project manager will be, and how to move forward in your career as a project manager.
+In this fundamental course, we will explore the big picture of project management and the project management life cycle.
+You’ll finish this course with an excellent grasp of project management, your roles and responsibilities as a project manager, and how to move forward in your career as a project manager.

 This course is designed for people that are new to project management.
-This course is structured to give you a solid foundation of project management and to help you speak the project management language.
+This course is structured to give you a solid project management foundation and help you speak the project management language.
 Don’t worry – this course is easy to follow, has a logical approach, and it has a fun, can-do attitude in its delivery.

-Finally, this course includes several templates you can download and begin using in your projects.
-I’ll also show you how you can build many of your own project management documents.
+Finally, this course includes several templates you can download and use in your projects.
+I’ll also show you how to build many project management documents.
 Let’s get started right now on your project management career.